BradyDouthit/liri-node-app/README.md

 ![alt text](images/movie-this.PNG)

-Using a txt file to search spotify for the song in the file:
+Using a text file to search spotify for the song in the file:
 ![alt text](images/do-what-it-says.PNG)